Network Preference Dynamics using Lattice Theory: Preference Lattices

 \section{Preference Lattices}

-In this section, we show that the set of preferences on a fixed set of alternatives satisfying Assumption \ref{ass:reflexivity}-\ref{ass:transitivity} is an algebraic structure known as a \emph{lattice}.
+In this section, we show that the set of preferences on a fixed set of alternatives satisfying Assumption \ref{ass:reflexivity}-\ref{ass:transitivity} is an algebraic structure known as a \emph{lattice} (e.g.~see \cite{roman2008}).
 We, then, interpret the meaning of the binary operations of the lattice, called \emph{meet} and \emph{join}, as two ways for agents to amalgamate preferences.
 But first, we present some rudimentary material about lattices, starting with even more general binary relations.
-For more details on lattice and order theory, see \cite{birkhoff1940}, or \cite{roman2008}, for a more recent exposition.